AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 Both of these values are used to "pre-pay" for the public teardown phase of the transaction.

-Each L2 block has a fixed L2 gas limit and a DA gas limit, each with a respective "target".
+Each L2 block has a fixed L2 gas limit and a DA gas limit.

-Each L2 block dynamically sets its fee per L2/DA gas based on the deviation of the previous block's gas usage from the target.

 ### Open Questions

 - Can we ensure that the cost of proving is covered by L2 gas?
 - How do we pass back L1 compute and DA costs back to users?

-## Enshrined Price Oracles

-There will be an enshrined price oracle contract on L1 that protocol contracts will use to determine the exchange rate between AZT and Eth.

-### Open Questions

-- What guarantees can we provide about the price oracle?
+   - In an elected proposer system, can proposers simply set the fee?
+   - In a trustless proposer system, how do we ensure that the fee is set based on the price of eth and the current exchange rate to AZT?
+Do we need an enshrined price oracle?

 ## Pending Block Rewards